Mehmet Oz: Political career

 In 2018, Oz was appointed to the President's Council on Sports, Fitness, and Nutrition by President Donald Trump.
 (Note: The President's Council on Sport, Fitness, and Nutrition is an advisory committee for the Office of the Assistant Secretary for Health, an agency of the United States Department of Health and Human Services (HHS).)
-In 2022, President Joe Biden asked him to resign from the council on the grounds that Oz's continued membership while running for the Senate would be a violation of the Hatch Act, but Oz refused; Biden subsequently removed him from the position.
+In 2022, President Joe Biden asked him to resign from the council because Oz's continued membership while running for the Senate would be a violation of the Hatch Act, but Oz refused; Biden subsequently removed him from the position.

 2022 U.S. Senate campaign

 The logo for Oz's 2022 Senate campaign was based on the logo used for his TV show.

 On November 30, 2021, Oz announced his candidacy for the Republican nomination for the United States Senate seat in Pennsylvania in 2022.
 After Oz announced his candidacy, a number of TV stations in Philadelphia, New York City, and Cleveland said that they would remove his show from the air, compelled by the FCC's equal-time rule that provide an equivalent air time to any opposing political candidates who request it.
 In his campaign, he called for immunologist Anthony Fauci, the Chief Medical Advisor to the President, to be fired and also opposed vaccine requirements.
 In March 2022, Oz was fired from the President's Council on Sports, Fitness, and Nutrition due to his candidacy for public office.
 Conservatives cast doubt on Oz's early candidacy due to concerns about his views and whether he was really conservative.

 On April 9, 2022, Oz's campaign was endorsed by former president Donald Trump.
 Oz's ties to Turkey, including his dual citizenship, were criticized by his Republican primary opponents.
 Oz called these issues a "distraction" and said that he would renounce his Turkish citizenship if elected, while his campaign called the attacks "pathetic and xenophobic".
 Senate Republicans, including Lindsey Graham and Kevin Cramer, defended Oz over the issue.